Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tgraph_1.md

 ![missing image](/papers/missing_image.svg)

-What are the coordinates of point D?
+What are the coordinates of point $D$?

 </div>
 <div class='questioncodeblock'>